Plastering the Bruises (Mark 1:29-39)

 1:39 And He went proclaiming in their assembly halls and casting out demons in the whole of Galilaia.

 In Luke, we read that Christ went on to proclaim in Judaea, where he writes “And He was proclaiming in the assembly halls of Judaea” (Luke 4:44).
-This is not a discrepancy, for Yahshua would have ostensibly gone into Judaea after Galilee, and He would have traveled there often for the feasts alone.
+This is not a discrepancy; Yahshua would have ostensibly gone into Judaea after Galilee, and He certainly would have traveled there often for the feasts alone.